SQL API

 1

-In Grafana, we can also use the above capabilities to achieve linked filtering of Variable candidates.
-For example, we use a custom Variable $cluster and built-in Variables $__from, $__to (opens new window) to perform linked filtering on another Variable pod:
+For example, using a custom Variable $cluster and built-in Variables $__from, $__to (opens new window) to filter another Variable pod:

 cluster = [1, 2]